bxbrenden/four-equations-puzzle/README.md

 ☐ + ☐ = ☐
 ```

-The puzzle was called `Four Equations`, and the goal of it was to arrange the numbered blocks in a pattern that met the following constraints:
+The puzzle was called `Four Equations`, and the goal of it was to arrange the blocks in a pattern that met the following constraints:

 | Row or Column    | Constraint |
 | ---------------- | ---------- |